ohaiibuzzle/almost-universal-installer/README.md

 - `chkBuildEnvGit()`: Check if `git`, `make` and build dependencies are present for git source builds
 - `setupBuildEnvGit()`: Setup build utils for git source builds
 - `netTest()`: Make a quick request to a server and report if it succeded or fails

+# Things to watch out!

+-  This script can only install the bare minimum for building Git packages.
+Packages that have other/optional dependencies must be installed with `systemInstall()`. `gitBuild()` won't try to install dependencies for you